SupratimDas20/Bengaluru_House_Price_Prediction/README.md

 ## Project Overview

 This project focuses on predicting house prices in Bangalore using a dataset containing 13,321 entries and 9 features.
-By leveraging various machine learning algorithms, the project aims to enhance predictive accuracy and reduce forecasting errors in real estate price estimations.
+By leveraging various machine learning algorithms, the project aims to enhance predictive accuracy and reduce forecasting errors in real estate price estimation

 ## Key Features